microsoft/pxt/common-docs/blocks-embed.md

 ### Putting it together #example

 This HTML document example contains three ``pre`` elements with code snippets.
 Only two are sent to the renderer since they're filtered on their class as ``blocks``.
 Each element sent is given an identifier to match up with the rendered block that is returned.
-JQuery is used in this example but another framework or stadard DOM mehtods could be used too.
+JQuery is used in this example but another framework or standard DOM methods could be used too.

 ```
 <html lang="en">